coinbase/mesh-specifications/CONTRIBUTING.md

 1. [Open an issue in GitHub][10].
 2. Add a title for your feature request.
 It should briefly describe your requested feature.
 3. Follow the template that appears in the Write text box.
 This is the best way to explain your request.
 Be clear and concise in your responses.
-    * **Is your feature request related to a problem?
-Please describe.** - Describe what the problem is.
-For example, “I'm always frustrated when [...]”.
-    * **Describe the solution you'd like** - Describe what you want to happen.
-    * **Describe alternatives you've considered** - Describe any alternative solutions or features you've considered.
-    * **Additional context** - You can add any other context or screenshots about the feature request in this section.
 4. Click _Submit new issue_ to submit the feature request.

 The best way to see a feature added, however, is to submit a pull request.